dell/omnia/docs/source/InstallationGuides/LocalRepo/bcm_roce.rst

-Create local ROCe repository
+Create local RoCE repository
 -----------------------------

-.. note:: The ROCe driver is only supported on Ubuntu clusters.
+.. note:: The RoCE driver is only supported on Ubuntu clusters.

 1. Enter the required values in the ``input/software_config.json`` file: